davidfstr/Crystal-Web-Archiver/README.md

         * Use an optimized version of [shutil.copyfileobj] that avoids repeatedly allocating intermediate buffers
         * Maximum download speed increased from 1 item/sec to 2 items/sec
+    * Autopopulate an HTTP Date header when downloading if none provided by origin server, as per RFC 7231 §7.1.1.2.

 * Parsing improvements
     * Links are parsed in about 18% as much time as before.